 Patients found to have incorrectly claimed help with the cost of NHS dental treatment may receive a penalty charge.

 Private Treatment is also available at this practice.
-If you would like to become a private patient, or would like details, please ask at reception.
+If you would like to become a private patient or would like details, please ask at reception.

-Private Treatment Price List can be found here
+The private Treatment Price List can be found here

-Some people feel a deep-seated anxiety about dentistry.
+Some people feel deep-seated anxiety about dentistry.
 We do understand.
 Please discuss your fears with us and we will do everything we can to help.